Following infection by group-A streptococcus bacteria (such as strep throat), a number of different inflammatory syndromes can occur in the body.

 These include rheumatic diseases such as acute rheumatic fever (ARF) and poststreptococcal reactive arthritis, as well as other diseases such as poststreptococcal glomerulonephritis and PANDAS (pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections).

-These “post-strep” diseases can affect people of all ages, but are most common in children and teenagers.
-They usually occur at least one week after strep infection.
-However, it may not be apparent that the patient was previously infected.
+These poststreptococcal or “post-strep” diseases can affect people of all ages, but are most common in children and teenagers.
+They usually occur at least one week after strep infection, though it may not be apparent that the patient was previously infected.